AlexanderBabel/homebridge-nukiio/README.md

+**NOTE: This repo will be no longe maintained!
+The current version of the Nuki Smart Lock supports HomeKit natively.
+Therefore I will not make any updates for this project.**

 **NOTE: Since version 0.7.0 the configuration keys for lock and unlock actions are no longer supported, for now.
 Use 'usesDoorLatch' for doors with door latch.**

 **NOTE: Since version 0.4.0 the configuration changed to platform.
 You must fix your configuration to match the new configuration format.**